 Bob Kelley suggests the culture of the organization has a big part to play on how effective an executive sponsor can cope with the various occurrences in a project.

-As Bob says, “I think one of the best ways to deal with arrogance is to know two things: who are your allies and who are not your allies.
+Bob Kelley suggests that the best ways to deal with arrogance is to know two things: who are your allies and who are not your allies.

 As Bob Kelley said, “The executive sponsor for the custom sales force automation systems at this company did not dictate what he wanted and did not allow IT to tell them what they needed.

 Bob Kelley recalls a story about George Washington’s string During the winter while camped at Valley Forge during the Revolutionary War, the Commander of the American forces, George Washington, was walking about the campsite with a young Lieutenant.

 Bob Kelley says, “One of the best executive sponsors that I worked with was early in my career at a local manufacturing company.

 As Bob says, this bio-pharmaceutical company had a great product.
 They produced synthetic oxygenated blood for transfusion.

 Bob Kelley recalls the Influence of a good project sponsor.